shayaanhu/CS382-A2/dvwa-security-lab/README.md

 **Result:** Exploited it by modifying the `id` cookie.
 **Screenshot:** ![SQL Injection Blind High](screenshots/sql_injection_blind_high.png)
 **Why it failed / mitigation:** The input is now taken from a cookie set on a separate page, and there's a `sleep()` to slow down automated tools.
-**Why it still worked:** The core flaw is the same—string concatenation in the query.
+**Why it still worked:** The core flaw is the same: string concatenation in the query.
 It's just a different input vector (cookies instead of a form).
 Setting the cookie value to the payload bypasses the intended input method.

 ---